joecorcoran/detergent/README.md

 });
 ```

-The default settings are specifically chosen to be the most common scenario: _decode, encode and apply all available fixes_.
-This way, when I set up wiring in automated email build systems in Gulp, I don't even set any settings and run on default-ones.
+The default settings are specifically chosen to be the most common scenario.
+Unless you want something specific, default set is a wise choice.

 ## Example